shannonpeng/shannonpeng.com/app/content/projects/vers-project.md

 ## Contributions

-Dillon, Anand, and I collaborated closely to brainstorm, design, and implement VERS's puzzles.
+Dillon, Anand, and Shannon collaborated closely to brainstorm, design, and implement VERS's puzzles.
 In addition, Dillon developed the backend and the infrastructure for the desktop simulator.
-I worked on story, UI/UX design, sound design, illustration, marketing, and production management.
+Shannon worked on story, UI/UX design, sound design, illustration, marketing, and production management.

 ## Reflections